jasonpolites/gcf-recipes/map_reduce/README.md

 7. Call the "reduce" function using the sample file, and the URL of the "map" function arguments

 		gcloud alpha functions call mapr-reduce --data '{"bucket": "[PROJECT-ID]-gcf-recipes-bucket", "file": "sample.txt", "mapFunctionUrl": "https://[REGION].[PROJECT-ID].cloudfunctions.net/mapr-map"}'

+You can determine the region and URL of your function by using the *describe* command

+		gcloud alpha functions describe mapr-map

 You should see something like this in your console
 ```